UTC-Reading/immersivelabs-leaderboard/README.md

 and run `immersivelabs-leaderboard` in the terminal.

-The csv should be saved to $HOME/Downloads/ImmersiveLabs/*.csv for Unix based systems or saed to %USERPROFILE%/Downloads/ImmersiveLabs/*.csv for Windows
+The csv should be saved to $HOME/Downloads/ImmersiveLabs/*.csv for Unix based systems or saved to %USERPROFILE%/Downloads/ImmersiveLabs/*.csv for Windows